boazbk/tcs/lec_03a_computing_every_function.md

 ::: {.remark title="No recursive procedure" #norecursion}
 NAND-CIRC-PROC only allows _non recursive_ procedures.
-In particular, the code of a procedure `Proc` can not call `Proc` but only use procedures that were defined before it.
+In particular, the code of a procedure `Proc` cannot call `Proc` but only use procedures that were defined before it.
 Without this restriction, the above "search and replace" procedure might never terminate and [functionsynsugarthm](){.ref} would not be true.
 :::